gitkola/simpler/src/configs/InstructionsForAIModels.md

 1. **Data Sufficiency Check**: Begin by checking if the `PartialProjectState` contains all the necessary data.
 If additional information is needed, use functions like `getProjectStateFiles` to fetch it.
 2. **Task Execution**: Solve the task if all required data is available.
 If your solution results in changes to `ProjectState`, propose the updates.
 3. **Structured Updates**: Ensure any updates to `ProjectState` are minimal and focused only on the changed fields.
+When updating `ProjectState` keep the content of the updated files fully complete.

 ### Maintaining Consistency in `ProjectState`